openstack-archive/fuel-plugin-influxdb-grafana/doc/source/configure_plugin.rst

    :guilabel:`Other` category.

 #.
 Scroll down through the settings until you find
-   :guilabel:`The InfluxDB-Grafana Server Plugin` section.
-You should see a page like this:
+   :guilabel:`The StackLight InfluxDB-Grafana Server Plugin` section:

    .. image:: ../images/influx_main_settings.png
       :width: 450pt

 #.
-Select :guilabel:`The InfluxDB-Grafana Server Plugin` and fill in the
+Select :guilabel:`The StackLight InfluxDB-Grafana Server Plugin` and fill
-   required fields as indicated below.
+   in the required fields as indicated below.

    a.
 Specify the number of days of retention for your data.
    #.
 Specify the InfluxDB admin password (called root password in the InfluxDB
-      documentation.
+      documentation).
    #.
 Specify the database name (the default is ``lma``).
    #.
 Specify the InfluxDB username and password.
    #.
-You can use the temporary file storage to store Write-Ahead-Log files in
+To store the Write-Ahead-Log files in a temporary file storage instead
-      memory instead of disk.
-This improve performance but data can be lost.
+      of the disk, select :guilabel:`Store WAL files in memory`.
+This will improve performance but the data can be lost.
    #.
 Specify the Grafana username and password.

 #.
 The plugin uses a MySQL database to store its configuration data, such as